grnet/synnefo/docs/quick-install-admin-guide.rst

 .. code-block:: console

-   # apt-get install snf-astakos-app snf-quotaholder-app snf-pithos-backend
+   # apt-get install snf-astakos-app snf-pithos-backend

 After successful installation of snf-astakos-app, make sure that also snf-webproject has been installed (marked as "Recommended" package).
 By default